Pulling Apart 2-spheres in 4-manifolds: Introduction

-We say that $A:\amalg^m S^2\to X$ can be pulled apart \emph{stably} if $A$ can be pulled apart in the connected sum of $X$ with finitely many copies of $S^2\times S^2$.
-The invariants $\lambda_0$ and $\lambda_1$ are unchanged by this stabilization, and in this setting they give the complete obstruction:
+We say that surfaces $A:\Sigma\to X$ can be \emph{stably} pulled apart if $A$ can be pulled apart after taking the connected sum of $X$ with finitely many copies of $S^2\times S^2$.
+The invariants $\lambda_0$ and $\lambda_1$ are unchanged by this stabilization, and in this setting they give the complete obstruction to pulling apart $m$ maps of $2$--spheres:

-\begin{thm} $\lambda_0(A)=0=\lambda_1(A)$ if and only if $A$ can be pulled apart stably. \end{thm} This result also holds when $S^2\times S^2$ is replaced by any simply-connected closed 4-manifold (other than $S^4$).
-It also holds also when components of $A$ are maps of disks.
-The invariant $\lambda_1$ is described precisely in sections~\ref{sec:prelim} and \ref{sec:order2-INT}; and the proof of Theorem~\ref{thm:stable-separation} is given in section~\ref{sec:stable-thm-proof}.
+\begin{thm} $A:\amalg^m S^2\to X$ can be stably pulled apart if and only if $\lambda_0(A)=0=\lambda_1(A)$. \end{thm} This result also holds when the stabilizing factors $S^2\times S^2$ are replaced by any simply-connected closed 4-manifolds (other than $S^4$).
+It also holds when components of $A$ are maps of disks.
+The invariant $\lambda_1$ is described precisely in sections~\ref{sec:whitney-towers} and \ref{sec:order2-INT}; and the proof of Theorem~\ref{thm:stable-separation} is given in section~\ref{sec:stable-thm-proof}.
+(Note that $X$ is not required to be simply connected in Theorem~\ref{thm:stable-separation}.)
 We remark that the stronger invariant $\tau_1(A)$ of \cite{ST1}, together with Wall's self-intersection invariant $\tau_0(A)$, is the complete obstruction to \emph{stably embedding} $A$, see \cite[Cor.1]{S3}.

 \begin{rem} The question of pulling apart surfaces in 4--manifolds is independent of category.
 More precisely, any connected 4--manifold can be given a smooth structure away from one point \cite{FQ} and any continuous map can be approximated arbitrarily closely by a smooth map.
 As a consequence, we can work in the smooth category and as a first step, we can always turn a map $A:\Sigma^2 \to X^4$ into a generic immersion.
-We will also assume the surfaces are \emph{properly} immersed, i.e.~that $A(\partial \Sigma) \subset \partial X$, with the interior of $\Sigma$ mapping to the interior of $X$. \end{rem}
+We will also assume that surfaces are \emph{properly} immersed, i.e.~$A(\partial \Sigma) \subset \partial X$ with the interior of $\Sigma$ mapping to the interior of $X$, and that homotopies fix the boundary. \end{rem}